CMonnin/SITA/README.md

 It is used to determine the inverted correction matrix to correct for natural abudnace in analaytes of interest.

 ## Features
-- Enter a chemical formula to obtain a an inverted correction matrix for the analyte
+- Enter a chemical formula to obtain an inverted correction matrix for the analyte

 ## How to use
 A live version of this app is currently available at https://sita-app.up.railway.app/